Britain plans to stick to EU safety rules on aviation

 Britain also said that it intended that any safety certificates issued by EASA which benefited UK entities would be valid for two years from the day Britain leaves the EU, and would need to be replaced by CAA versions before the end of that period.

-While the EU has so far said that it would not recognize CAA issued certificates in a no-deal scenario, the UK said it was encouraging the EU to take “reciprocal action in recognizing UK-issued certificates”.
+While the EU has so far said that it would not recognise CAA issued certificates in a no-deal scenario, the UK said it was encouraging the EU to take “reciprocal action in recognising UK-issued certificates”.

 Reporting by Sarah Young and Paul Sandle; editing by Michael Holden